Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

     An example image of the threshold filter using the previous code sample.

-:numref:`Figure %s <thresholdfig>` shows an image produced from the threshold filter.
+:numref:`Figure %s <thresholdfig>` shows an image produced from a threshold filter.
 The full example is located in the file `threshold test <https://github.com/Alpine-DAV/ascent/blob/develop/src/tests/ascent/t_ascent_threshold.cpp>`_.

 Slice
 ~~~~~
-The slice filter extracts a 2d plane from an input 3d data set.
+The slice filter extracts a 2d plane from a 3d data set.
 The plane is defined by a point (on the plane) and a normal vector (not required to be nomalized).

 .. code-block:: c++